 In summer there are boat trips on the waterways of Clairmarais, a kind of agricultural Venice, which wind between market gardens and little houses which can only be reached by boat.
 There is also a restored railway line which runs through the countryside from Lumbres to St Omer past La Coupole.

 Aire sur la Lys has some fine mediaeval buildings and a Friday market.
 Lille is about 1 hour away and well worth a visit.
-The walled town of Montrieul-sur-Mer (of 'Les Miserables' fame) is on the way to Le Touquet and the walled and moated town at Bergues north of St Omer with its Breughel style restaurant, walls and waterway is well worth a visit as is the fortress at Gravelines on the coast.
-The marine life centre at Nausica in Boulogne is great for children and adults alike and brilliantly presented.
+The walled town of Montreuil-sur-Mer (of 'Les Misérables' fame) is on the way to Le Touquet and the walled and moated town at Bergues north of St Omer with its Breughel style restaurant, walls and waterway is well worth a visit, as is the fortress at Gravelines on the coast.
+The marine life centre at Nausicaa in Boulogne is great for children and adults alike and brilliantly presented.
 Boulogne also has an old walled town to explore.

 To the north is the hill town of Cassel, where the grand old Duke of York of nursery rhyme fame marched his troops up and down again to and from campaigning in Flanders.
 It has magnificent views in all directions and is on the way to Ypres.

-There is an extensive range of guidebooks and maps for the region in the games room and a House Book (which is actually a lever arch file) bulging with ideas for things to do and places to visit and visitor 'finds'.
-There is so much to do in the area that you would need a number of holidays to do them all!
+There is an extensive range of guidebooks and maps for the region in the games room and a House Book (which is a lever arch file) bulging with ideas for things to do and places to visit and visitor 'finds'.
+There is so much to do you would need several holidays to do them all!

 The Opal coast between Calais and Boulogne is renowned for its beautiful light with pretty beaches and coves and its miles of sandy beaches.
-Le Touquet is the best known resort, with magnificent white sand beaches and a lively esplanade.
-There is also Wimereux, where Mr. Hulot surely must have taken his holiday, and the northern resort of Wissant, where you can sit on the beach and watch the boats dodge each other in the English Channel.
+Most of it from Calais down to Le Touquet is about 45 minutes away.
+Le Touquet is the best-known resort, with magnificent white sand beaches and a lively esplanade.
+There is also Wimereux, and the northern resort of Wissant, where you can sit on the beach and watch the boats dodge each other in the English Channel.

-Wimereux, quaint and genteel, is next to Ambelteuse where you can walk on the beach from where Julius Caesar launched the first invasion of Britain!
-From the top of Cap Gris Nez you can see the English coast.
-To the south is St Valery sur Somme from where William the Conqueror set sail to England.
-On the estuary is Le Crotoy with its large bird sanctuary and nature reserve.
+Wimereux, quaint and genteel, is next to Ambelteuse.
+There you can walk on the beach from where Julius Caesar launched the first invasion of Britain!
+From the top of Cap Gris Nez, you can see the English coast.
+Further to the south is St Valery sur Somme from where William the Conqueror set sail to England.
+On the estuary is Le Crotoy bird sanctuary and nature reserve.

-Walking and cycling between the farmhouse and the coast there are over 40 marked walking and cycle paths.
-These vary in length from a few kilometres in length to longer ones.
-All are circular and are listed in the various walking guides in the farmhouse which also (this is France after all) helpfully list places for food and drink.
+Walking and cycling: Between the farmhouse and the coast there are over 40 marked walking and cycle paths.
+Varying in length from a few kilometres in length to longer ones they are all circular and are listed in the walking guides in the Farmhouse.
+They also helpfully list places for food and drink.
 The countryside between us and the coast is series of hills, ridges and valleys.

-Go-karting for older children, and their parents, who need some action there is an indoor grand prix Go Kart track on the other side of St Omer at St Martin-au-Laert, which has a great circuit and a bar/café area from where you can see the whole circuit from behind a glass panel.
+Go-karting & bowling: Older children, and their parents, who need some action there is an indoor grand prix Go Kart track on the other side of St Omer at St Martin-au-Laert, which has a great circuit and a bar/café area from where you can see the whole circuit from behind a glass panel.
 There is also a bowling alley there as well.
 It is really good value with special offers midweek.

-There are riding schools and stables in the area towards Le Touquet.
+Riding: There are riding schools and stables in the area at Verchocq, towards Le Touquet.

-Local shopping is 5 minutes away by car in Thérouanne which has a bank with ATM, butchers, bakers and a small but well-stocked supermarket open every day.
-There is a wonderful market in St. Omer on Saturday morning and a smaller one on Friday morning at Aire sur la Lys.
+Shopping: Local shopping is 5 minutes away by car in Thérouanne which has a bank with ATM, butchers, bakers and a well-stocked supermarket open every day including Sundays up to 1pm.
+There is a wonderful market in St. Omer on Saturday morning and at Aire sur la Lys a smaller one on Friday morning.
 The Auchan hypermarket, with a wide stock of wine and food, particularly seafood and cheeses, is 15 minutes away.

 There is a Decathlon sports store in the same complex as Auchan.
 The clothes and shoe shops in St. Omer are worth a visit, especially those on Rue Dunkirk and in the little alleyways north of the main square.
 Le Touquet has a range of upmarket clothes and gift shops.

-For younger children there is a small theme park at Dennebroucq, Parc Dennlys, which is 10 minutes from the house.
+Theme Parks: There is an activity and theme park at Dennebroucq, Parc Dennlys, which is 10 minutes from the house.
 There are several theme parks in the region: Bagatelle at Stella Plage is less than an hour away and Parc Asterix, a real favourite with our children, is about 90 minutes away towards Paris.
-Disneyland Europe is about two hours away.